The abaci Partnership Library

 - Invited Paper Reviewers: abaci members were active on the Technical Programme Committee for ‘Complex 09’ in Shanghai, China.

-- Alternative Energy Challenge: abaci submitted an entry to the Buckminster Fuller Challenge 2008 which has been chosen for inclusion on their ‘Ideas Index’.
+- Alternative Energy Challenge: abaci submitted an entry to the Buckminster Fuller Challenge 2008 which was chosen for inclusion on their ‘Ideas Index’.

 - IMA Conference: abaci's Research Directory gave a plenary presentation on "A Complexity Science-based Approach to Conflict Analysis and Influence" at RMA Sandhurst in April 2012.
 The paper is in our online library.